gruckion/learning-web-components-and-stenciljs/stenciljs-basics/notes.md

 ## Stencil public methods

 To define a function within our component that can be called through javascript, we must use the `@Method()` decorator.

+## Returning multiple elements

+We cannot use jsx fragments but instead we can return an array of elements.